acch/scrollpos-styler/README.md

 ## Usage

 Simply import the `ScrollPosStyler.js` script into your HTML page at the very end of the body element.
-Then, add the `id="sps"` parameter to the element which you want to style.
+Then, add the `.sps` class to the element(s) which you want to style.
 Define the two CSS classes `.sps--abv` and `.sps--blw` and you're all set!

 The `.sps--abv` class will be added to your element when the window is scrolled above the defined position, and `.sps--blw` will be applied when it is scrolled below that position.